osperry/mistral-lora-finetune/linkedin-article.md

 ## Who I Am and Why That Context Matters

 I've spent 25 years in enterprise cybersecurity workforce identity programs at Fortune 32 scale, Zero Trust architecture, IAM across 60,000-user environments.
-I hold a CRISC certification and have contributed to two international standards: IEC 63452 on Cyber-Security for ICT and BSIGEL 9/6AIML on AI/ML Governance for Cyber-Security.
+I hold a CRISC certification and have contributed to international standards work in AI/ML Governance and Cyber-Security for ICT.

 My work is at the intersection of technical implementation and governance frameworks.
 This project was a deliberate attempt to close the gap between the two to build something small, observable, and governed, and then reason about what that process teaches.